History of Auckland: Capital of New Zealand

 The city's first church, St Paul's and the Fort Britomart army barracks, were built on Point Britomart in 1841.
 When St Paul's was founded by Governor Hobson on 28 July 1841, hundreds attended the ceremony including Ngāti Whātua chiefs Āpihai Te Kawau, Te Keene and a young Pāora Tūhaere, accompanied by over one hundred Māori warriors.
 The Bishop of New Zealand, Bishop George Selwyn opened St Paul's in 1843, serving both Māori and European congregations, with two services conducted in te reo Māori and two in English, every Sunday.
 Known as the 'Mother Church' of Auckland, St Paul's served as the Anglican Cathedral for over 40 years.
 The original Emily Place St Paul's was demolished in 1885, when Point Britomart was quarried away for waterfront reclamations, and the third and current St Paul's building on Symonds Street was built to replace it.

 The first immigrant ships sailing directly from Britain started to arrive as early as 1842.
 From early times the eastern side of the settlement remained reserved for government officials while mechanics and artisans, the so-called "unofficial" settlers, congregated on the western side, in areas like Freemans Bay.
 This social division still persists somewhat in modern Auckland, with the eastern suburbs generally being more upscale.

-From the late 1840s, settlers attending Anglican chapels built in the then-rural communities of Tāmaki, Epsom and Remuera were ministered to by the staff and students of St John's Theological College which was established in 1843.
+From the late 1840s, settlers attending Anglican chapels built in the then-rural communities of West Tamaki, Epsom and Remuera were ministered to by the staff and students of St John's Theological College which was established in 1843.
 Auckland's first Catholic church opened in 1843, later to become St Patrick's Cathedral.